SeeGround: See and Ground for Zero-Shot Open-Vocabulary 3D Visual Grounding: Methodology

-The task of 3DVG aims to precisely locate a target object within a 3D scene \( \mathcal{S} \), based on a textual description \( \mathcal{Q} \).
-The goal is to output a directed 3D bounding box $(\text{bbox})$ of object $o$ that identifies the target object's location and size.
+\textbf{Overview. } The task of 3DVG aims to precisely locate a target object within a 3D scene $ \mathcal{S} $, based on a textual description $ \mathsf{Q} $.
+The goal is to output a directed 3D bounding box $(\mathbf{bbox})$ of object $o$ that identifies the target object's location and dimensions.
 Formally, this process can be expressed as:

 In this work, we propose a novel method for 3DVG that integrates 2D-VLM with spatially enriched 3D scene representations.
-Traditional 3D scene models are not directly compatible with the input format required by 2D-VLM, which have shown great promise in scene understanding tasks like image captioning and visual question answering \cite{jia2023sceneverse, qwen2-vl}.
-To bridge this gap, we introduce a \textbf{hybrid representation}: it utilizes 2D rendered images that can be easily processed by 2D-VLM, while also incorporating text-based 3D spatial descriptions.
+Traditional 3D scene models are not directly compatible with the input format required by 2D-VLM, which has shown great promise in scene understanding tasks like image captioning and visual question answering \cite{jia2023sceneverse, qwen2-vl}.
+To bridge this gap, we introduce a \textbf{hybrid representation}: it utilizes 2D rendered images that are easily processed by 2D-VLM, while also incorporating text-based 3D spatial descriptions.
 This representation allows our framework to align the rich visual features from 2D renderings with the spatial context from 3D scene descriptions.
 By doing so, we facilitate effective multimodal information alignment and ensure that the 2D-VLM can understand and reason about objects in complex 3D environments without the need for additional 3D-specific training.

 We first establish a multimodal 3D representation that is compatible with the 2D-VLM input format in \cref{sec:3.1}, comprising a perspective-aligned rendered image and a spatial description in the text.
 For each query, the Perspective Adaptation Module (\cref{sec:3.2}) generates a 2D rendered image from a perspective that aligns with the query, capturing relevant objects and spatial relationships.
-The spatial description, stored in the Object Lookup Table (OLT), includes the 3D bounding boxes and semantic labels of these objects.
+The spatial description, stored in the Object Lookup Table ($\mathcal{OLT}$), includes the 3D bounding boxes and semantic labels of these objects.
 Further, the Fusion Alignment Module (\cref{sec:3.3}) integrates the rendered image with the 3D spatial descriptions, creating an aligned multimodal representation.
-This alignment allows the 2D-VLM to process the query, the aligned image, and the text description together, enabling precise localization of the target object and outputting the target object.
+This alignment allows the 2D-VLM to process the query, the aligned image, and the text description together, enabling precise localization and retrieval of the target object.
 The overall framework is illustrated in \cref{fig:fig2}.